narek-sv/KeyValueStorage/README.md

 ## Thread Safety

 All built-in types leverage the power of ***Swift Concurrency*** and are thread-safe and protected from any race conditions and data racing.
 However, if you extend the storage with your own ones, it is your responsibility to make them thread-safe.

 ---
+## Tests

+The whole framework is thoroughly validated with high-quality unit tests.
+Additionally, it serves as an excellent demonstration of how to use the framework as intended.

+---
 ## Installation